Suspect ID'd, Hit List Reportedly Found After Fatal Minnesota Shooting Of Lawmaker, Husband

 Locations outside the state were also on the list, Miller reports.

-With the arrival of police to another representative's home, the suspect was caught by surprise, and engaged in gunfire with officers, Miller added.
+With the arrival of police to another representative's home, the suspect was caught by surprise, and engaged in gunfire with officers, Miller said.

 It's unclear if the suspect was wounded and that it's believe the suspect was wearing body armor, Miller noted.